box/box-developer-changelog/content/2021/07-26-release-of-box-sign-api.md

 # Release of Box Sign API

 Today, July 26th, 2021, beings the roll out of Box Sign!
-Programmatically harness the full functionality of the Box Sign web app experience by leveraging our newest API endpoints to create, list, resend, and cancel Box Sign requests.
+Programmatically harness the full functionality of the [Box Sign web app experience][webapp] by leveraging our newest API endpoints to create, list, resend, and cancel Box Sign requests.

 While Box Sign does not need to be enabled by an Admin to use its API endpoints, it does need to be rolled out to your enterprise.
 We will notify Admins as it